evkx/evkx.github.io/content/models/lucid/gravity/gravity_grand_touring/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 5 hours and 21 minutes using a home charging setup.

 ### Charge Port